martin-rauber/sunset-calc/readme.md

 #### Calibration coefficients and calibration constant

 First, the coefficients from NDIR calibration are calculated.
 The amount reflects the known amount of analyte (sucrose solution) added, the area is the calculated area with the code below.
 Please be aware that the values storred file are valid for the Sunset device at [LARA](https://www.14c.unibe.ch) and might be significantly different on an other device.
 The csv file is imported is assigned  the variable `NDIR_calib`.
 A linear regression model using the lm() function is made and the coefficients stored to the variable `coef`.
 Using the coefficients, the `currentCalConstant` is calculated.
-This CalConstant is later used to for correction should the sample have used a different calibration constant (e.g. when measuring online with GIS/MICADAS). <br>
+This CalConstant is later used to for correction should the sample have used a different calibration constant (e.g. when measuring online with GIS/MICADAS).
+Initially, the calculated intercept was used, however, trials showed that the results match the Sunset Calc426 (program provided by Sunset for analysis) better when the intercept was set to zero.

 ```
+# calculation of coefficients from NDIR calibration, intercept set to zero
 NDIR_calib <- read.csv("NDIR-integrals-20200224-offline.csv", header = T)
+intercept <- 0
-  calib <- lm(area~amount, data = NDIR_calib)
+calib <- lm(I(area - intercept) ~ 0+ amount, data = NDIR_calib)
 coef <- as.data.frame(calib$coefficients)
+coef <- rbind(intercept, as.data.frame(calib$coefficients))
 currentCalConstant <<- (mean(NDIR_calib$CH4.area)-coef[1,])/coef[2,]

 ```
 #### Calculation function